 Government Relations and Public Policy

-The Powers Pyles Sutter & Verville government relations team navigates the complexities of the federal government to achieve policy solutions for our clients.
+The Powers Pyles Sutter & Verville government relations law firm practice navigates the complexities of the federal government to achieve policy solutions for our clients.

 Who We Serve

-The Powers team represents trade associations, nonprofit organizations, coalitions, and businesses in healthcare.
+The Powers government relations and public policy law firm team represents trade associations, nonprofit organizations, coalitions, and businesses in healthcare.
 In particular, we have significant expertise working with physicians and other health care professionals, hospitals and hospital systems, health technology providers, and a wide range of post-acute care and ancillary service providers and suppliers.
 Powers has a strong concentration of rehabilitation and disability clients.
 We also advocate for consumer groups and diverse coalitions serving the needs of individuals with injuries, illnesses, disabilities and chronic conditions.
 As such, we are frequently called upon as speakers and strategic advisors to our clients, coalitions, and for our allies.

 Through the team’s work, our clients have successfully advocated for and passed legislation, testified or prepared our clients to testify before Congressional committees, modified key regulations, developed strategic direction and cutting-edge policy proposals, defeated threats to patient access, built strong and enduring coalitions, and fostered long-standing relationships with policymakers.
 Successful resolution to government affairs challenges normally requires bipartisan solutions.
 For this reason, our practitioners are of all political stripes, working together to serve our clients’ needs and goals.